razziel89/mdslw/README.md

   Consequently, `mdslw` might cause formatting changes that causes such special syntax to be lost.
 * Some line breaks added by `mdslw` might not be considered nice looking.
-  Use a [non-breaking space][wiki-nbsp] instead of a normal space to prevent a line break at a position.
+  Use a [non-breaking space][wiki nbsp] instead of a normal space to prevent a line break at a position.

 # Command reference